Security for VPNs with IPsec Configuration Guide, Cisco IOS XE Release 3S

 Routing with IPsec Virtual Tunnel Interfaces

 Because VTIs are routable interfaces, routing plays an important role in the encryption process.
 Traffic is encrypted only if it is forwarded out of the VTI, and traffic arriving on the VTI is decrypted and routed accordingly.
 VTIs allow you to establish an encryption tunnel using a real interface as the tunnel endpoint.
-You can route to the interface or apply services such as QoS, firewalls, network address translation, and NetFlow statistics as you would to any other interface.
-You can monitor the interface and route to it, and it has an advantage over crypto maps because it is a real interface and provides the benefits of any other Cisco IOS XE interface.
+You can route to the interface or apply services such as QoS, firewalls, network address translation (NAT), and NetFlow statistics as you would to any other interface.
+You can monitor the interface and route to it, and the interface provides benefits similar to other Cisco IOS interface.

 Configuring Static IPsec Virtual Tunnel Interfaces